floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_put.md

 ## Multi Tenancy

 The watch REST API is tenant-aware.
 Each Signals tenant has its own separate set of watches.
 The HTTP request header `sg_tenant` can be used to specify the tenant to be used.
+If the header is absent, the default tenant is used.

 ## Permissions